 - Five Summer Street Ambassadors on the ground from June to September.

-- A bespoke waste management service that offers discounted rates with an improved focus on recycling and re-use and free waste management consultancy through ISL.
+- The BID negotiated a bespoke waste management service that offers discounted rates with an improved focus on recycling and re-use and free waste management consultancy through ISL.

 - Linenopolis, a pop-up heritage experience and store that help promote the area.